Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS script demonstrates how to combine data from multiple datasets into a single dataset in SAS.
 It imports and defines variables for student data in two separate datasets, and then combines them into a unified dataset for further analysis or processing.

+## SAS Data Append Example: Appending Student Information

+This SAS script appends data from two datasets "student_info_1" and "student_info_2" into a single dataset named "combined_student_info".

+### Explanation:

+1. **Data Import and Definition (Dataset A):**
+   - The DATA step "student_info_1" creates a dataset to store student information.
+   - The INPUT statement defines the variables and their types: student_name, gender, student_age, and student_weight.
+   - The CARDS statement specifies the data values for each variable.
+   - The RUN statement marks the end of the DATA step.

+2. **Data Import and Definition (Dataset B):**
+   - The DATA step "student_info_2" creates another dataset to store additional student information.
+   - Similar to Dataset A, it defines the variables and their types: student_name, gender, student_age, and student_weight.
+   - The CARDS statement specifies the data values for each variable.
+   - The RUN statement marks the end of the DATA step.

+3. **Appending Data to Combined Dataset (Dataset C):**
+   - The PROC APPEND procedure appends data from datasets A and B into a single dataset named "combined_student_info".
+   - Two PROC APPEND statements are used to append data from datasets A and B separately.
+   - The BASE option specifies the base dataset where the new observations will be added.
+   - The DATA option specifies the dataset from which data will be appended.
+   - The RUN statement marks the end of each PROC APPEND procedure.

+This SAS script demonstrates how to append data from multiple datasets into a single dataset in SAS.
+It imports and defines variables for student data in two separate datasets, and then appends them into a unified dataset for further analysis or processing.
+Note that running the code multiple times may result in duplicated appended records.

 ## Usage

 Clone the repository to your local machine.